dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.md

 * An active account with **EasyDNS**.
 Every EasyDNS plan allows for secondary DNS Setup.
 * Your domain [is pointing to the DNSimple name servers](/articles/pointing-domain-to-dnsimple).

-You can get started with secondary DNS from the DNS section of the domain management page.
+You can get started with secondary DNS by clicking the **DNS** tab on the left side of the domain management page.

 ![DNS management page](/files/setup-secondary-dns.png)

 From DNSimple, select **EasyDNS** as the provider.
-Click *Enable* at the bottom of the form.
+Click **Enable** at the bottom of the form.
 The name servers and IP addresses that EasyDNS is expecting are already filled in for you.

 A confirmation message will tell you that secondary DNS has been enabled from the DNSimple side.